Simple Soldering: Kate Richbourg’s Tips and Techniques Just for Beginners

 For a few months now, we’ve had the pleasure of guest blogs by Kate Richbourg, a talented jewelry artist and metalwork teacher with a magnetic personality, on all kinds of soldering topics: soldering with a mini torch, soldering alternative metals like copper and brass, and more.

 Well, now I have to confess: It was all a set up!
 Because I knew that Kate had a great soldering book in the works, and I wanted her to share some of her witty wisdom with us before the book came out and the paparazzi found out about her.

-Now Kate’s new book, Simple Soldering: A Beginner’s Guide to Jewelry Making is finally here and we’ve got another chance to learn from her while the book is still on pre-order!
+Now Kate’s book, Simple Soldering: A Beginner’s Guide to Jewelry Making is finally here and we’ve got another chance to learn from her!
 Here’s what Kate had to say about soldering and more.
 Take note, and when she’s (even more) famous, you’ll be able to say, “I knew her back when!”